jhl3676-hub/FOSR-OpenSet-JPR/README.md

 # FOSR-DA

-FOSR-DA is a feature-enhanced framework for jamming open-set recognition from raw I/Q data, with a DA module designed for the Mahalanobis-distance classifier.
+FOSR-DA is a feature-enhanced framework for jamming open-set recognition from raw I/Q data, with a domain adaptation (DA) module designed for the Mahalanobis-distance classifier.

 This repository provides the official PyTorch implementation of: